 Though not nearly as impressive as the tenure record set by his partner Bill Wright, Mike reached his 25 year anniversary with Drexel Barrell in 2018.

-A graduate of North Carolina State University with a BS in Civil Engineering and the University of Colorado with a Masters in Business Administration, Mike was City Engineer of Broomfield, Operations Engineer for Boulder County Transportation Department (then Public Works), and founded and operated Columbine Engineering Management Group, Inc. for 10 years before joining Drexel.
+A graduate of North Carolina State University with a BS in Civil Engineering and the University of Colorado with a Masters in Business Administration, Mike was City Engineer of Broomfield, Operations Engineer for the Boulder County Public Works Department, and founded and operated Columbine Engineering Management Group, Inc. for 10 years before joining Drexel.

 William K. Wright, PLS, Principal reaches career milestone

 A native of Utah who grew up in Pennsylvania, Bill earned a degree in Surveying from Paul Smith's College (NY).
 After graduating and working for two years in PA, he moved west to Boulder.
 Hired by founder Frank Drexel in June 1977, Bill has been continously employed by our firm for 40 years!

 Bill started in the original Drexel Barrell offices at 1425 Pearl Street, and his first assignment was manually drafting an Improvement Location Certificate under Frank Drexel's seal.
 Working his way up through the ranks, Bill took on ever-increasing responsibility and duties as he gained experience and honed his survey skills.